rltanksley/20486-DevelopingASPNETMVCWebApplications/Instructions/20486C/20486C_MOD04_LAB_MANUAL.md

 In this exercise, you will create the MVC controller that handles photo operations.
 You will also add the following actions:

 - _Index_.
 This action gets a list of all the Photo objects and passes the list to the Index view for display.
-- _Display_.This action takes an ID to find a single Photo object.
+- _Display_.This action takes an Id to find a single Photo object.
 It passes the Photo to the Display view for display.
 - _Create (GET)_.This action creates a new Photo object and passes it to the Create view, which displays a form that the visitor can use to upload a photo and describe it.
 - _Create (POST)_.
 This action receives a Photo object from the Create view and saves the details to the database.
 - _Delete (GET)_.This action displays a Photo object and requests confirmation from the user to delete the Photo object.